 - VR support.
 Mid-range cards such as the AMD Radeon RX 570/580 are required in the event that you want to use either the Oculus Rift or HTC Vive VR platforms for gaming

 - Memory.
-For intense gaming, you will need at least 4GB storage space in order to facilitate gaming at 1080P.
+For intense gaming, you will need at least 4GB of storage space in order to facilitate gaming at 1080P.
 A minimum of 8GB space is required for 4k mega-gaming.
 Therefore as you can see, the memory space available in your device matters a lot in how well your GPU process your commands.

 - Refresh rate.

 - Monitor resolution.
-Even though majority of the GPUs available meet the minimum threshold for gaming requirements, you will need a high range card to match monitors with a resolution as high as 1440P plus.
+Even though the majority of the GPUs available meet the minimum threshold for gaming requirements, you will need a high range card to match monitors with a resolution as high as 1440P plus.

 GPU VS CPU: